Why should I keep records?

 - Prepare your financial statements

-- Identify source of receipts
+- Identify sources of your income

-- Keep track of deductible expenses
+- Keep track of your deductible expenses

 - Prepare your tax returns

-- Support items reported on tax returns
+- Support items reported on your tax returns

 Monitor the progress of your business